marymlucas/marymlucas.github.io/_pages/about.md

 ## Updates

 ### 2024
+- August 2024:
+  - Paper accepted for publication in JCO Clinical Cancer Informatics, a journal of the American Society for Clinical Oncology (ASCO)
 - May 2024:
   - Paper accepted for publication in the Journal of the American Medical Informatics Association (JAMIA).
 - April 2024: